 My name is DarkwyndPT (not my real name, obviously) and I’m a big fan of your work, especially the Worms series.
-Me and my friends have spent countless hours playing these games, killing each other’s virtual worms.
+I and my friends have spent countless hours playing these games, killing each other’s virtual worms (that sounded weird).
 I also enjoy the Alien Breed series, despite not being my cup of tea.

 And years later, that question remains unanswered.
-So, which game made me swear worst than a drunken sailor suffering from Coprolalia?
+So, which game made me curse worse than a drunken sailor suffering from Coprolalia?
 One of the few original fighting games released exclusively for computers, Body Blows.

 Body Blows is a fighting game made by Team17 and originally released in 1993 for the Commodore Amiga and DOS.
 A year later, an enhanced AGA edition was re-released for the Amiga.